 “Take care of yourself,” she said.
 “There might be this impulse that in order to be a good citizen and a good media consumer, I've got to know everything that's going on.
 The trick is paying attention to what you are experiencing emotionally and psychologically when you engage with news or have conversations with friends, and figure out how to take care of yourself, both psychologically and physically, because those two things are obviously linked.”

 For students who have produced election coverage themselves, SOJC Instructor of Journalism and Director of the Journalism Master's Program Will Yurman launched the Election Coverage 2024 project.
-The website will aggregate the best election-related journalism SOJC students produce, gathering pieces mainly from class assignments, but also submitted works and already published works.
+The website is aggregating the best election-related journalism SOJC students produce, gathering pieces mainly from class assignments, but also submitted works and already published works.
 To submit, contact Yurman at yurman@uoregon.edu.

 —By Sydney Seymour, class of ’25